- Posted by Jon Harju

 Understandably, many employers are eager for things to quickly return to normal, for steady revenue streams to return.
 But when it comes to a lift on restrictions, until COVID-19 is completely behind us, it is impossible for life to return the way it was prior to the pandemic—at least for the foreseeable future.

-As businesses gradually reopen, employers must put careful thought and consideration into implementing the guidelines, policies, and procedures that can minimize the impact that COVID-19 continues to have on business operations.
-These unprecedented times do not fair a “one-size-fits-all” approach and what makes sense for one organization may be inefficient for others.
+As businesses adapt to the changing restrictions governed in part by the rates of new infections, employers must put careful thought and consideration into implementing the guidelines, policies, and procedures that can minimize the impact that COVID-19 continues to have on business operations.
+These unprecedented times do not support a “one-size-fits-all” approach and what makes sense for one organization may be inefficient for others.

-It’s important to remember that everyone has had a unique experience of lockdown.
-And, a reintroduction to office life needs to be handled with sensitivity and care.
+It’s important to remember that everyone has had a unique experience of Covid-19 and may have adopted individualized rules for acceptable and not acceptable behavior.
+Any workplace change needs to be handled with sensitivity and care.
 Organizations must plan well to mitigate the transition risks while protecting the health and safety of employees.

 5 considerations for supporting post-lockdown employee anxiety